 The important thing to note here is that a taxi from Srinagar will only be able to drop you off in Pahalgam.
 You cannot use the same cab for local sightseeing.
 The local taxi union restricts the Srinagar cab from taking tourists to places like Betaab Valley, Chandanwari, or Aru Valley.

-For visiting local attractions in Pahalgam, you will have to rent another cab from Pahalgam itself.
+To visit local attractions in Pahalgam, you will have to rent another cab from Pahalgam itself.
 Depending on the places you want to visit, this will cost you another Rs.
 2000 to Rs.
-4000 approximately.
+4000.
 For more details on the rates, please take a look at Pahalgam Local Sightseeing Taxi Rates.

 Srinagar to Pahalgam Bus Service